Our Brands

 Clarks

 Clarks has been making shoes in Somerset, England since 1825.
-They invented the crepe rubber sole, pioneered the first outsole-molding machine, and created the Desert Boot — one of the most copied shoe designs in history.
-Their Cushion Soft technology provides all-day comfort without compromising classic styling, making them ideal for work, travel, and everyday wear.
+They helped popularize the crepe rubber sole and created the iconic Desert Boot, one of the most influential shoe designs in footwear history.
+Their Cushion Soft technology provides all-day comfort without compromising classic styling, making them a solid choice for work, travel, and everyday wear.

 Best For